Illinois Sexual Abuse Lawsuits

 Illinois is noted for being one of the most victim friendly states in the country with regards to sexual abuse and assault laws.
 Its efforts to change legislation have helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
 These laws enable lawyers handling sexual abuse claims in Illinois to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find information on Illinois’s statute of limitations laws.
+Below you will find Illinois lawsuits news & updates, as well as additional information on Illinois’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Illinois sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Illinois’s settlements and jury awards received by sexual abuse and assault survivors and a list of Illinois’s ‘credibly’ accused priests released by the dioceses.

 Illinois Statute of Limitations for Sexual Abuse & Assault